Schools and early years settings: the National Year of Reading 2026

 How will it work?

-Take part in our events, download our resources and find new ways to embed reading for pleasure into your core language, practice and leadership priorities through a flexible programme of tools, resources, activities and events.
+Find new ways to embed reading for pleasure into your core language, practice and leadership priorities through a flexible programme of tools, resources, activities and events.
+There are two ways to get sign-up:

 Option 1: 'Go All In' structured pathway